Last updated July 1, 2019

 6. Referees will have the discretion to also award a "penalty shot" to the opposing team when a minor penalty is flagrant and/or a team is consistently playing in a reckless manner.

 7. Any major penalty, which includes any action that could possibly injure another player, will result in that player being ejected from the tournament.
-The team that received the ejection will play the remainder of the tournament short-handed (3 vs. 4).
-Off-ice pond official will determine major penalties.
+A Head Referee and/or an Off-ice pond official will determine major penalties in consultation with game referee.

 8. Abuse of officials will be considered a major penalty.
 This includes yelling, swearing, or arguing about calls.